vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupService.md

 ___
 ## FAQ
-### How can I increase the level of logging for Chocolatey Central Management?
+### How can we increase the level of logging for Chocolatey Central Management?
 This can be done by changing the level value, which should be currently INFO, to use DEBUG, as per the following:

 ~~~xml